bhits/config-server/docs/docker-image-desc.md

 # Short Description
-The config-server provides support for externalized configuration in the Consent2Share application.
+The Configuration Server provides support for externalized configuration in the Consent2Share application.

 # Full Description